EthicalSource/hippocratic-license/content/_index.md

 title = "An Ethical Open Source License"
 +++

-## A Note from the Author
-For full context on why I launched this project, please read [this thread](https://twitter.com/CoralineAda/status/1176940605525712898).
-To summarize: my goal was to spark conversation about the implications of the "freedom at all costs" requirement for officially sanctioned Open Source software, in light of the abuses of power and civil and human rights violations of governments and their collaborators.
-Developers don't want their labor being used to do harm, and the current structure of open source software strips any power from creators to prevent this from happening.
-We are being exploited.
-Human freedom is being traded for so-called "software freedom".

-My call to arms: amend clauses 5 and 6 of the [Open Source Definition](https://opensource.org/osd-annotated) to usher in a new era of ethical development, and for fucks sake #NoTechForICE.

-If you know of someone who is doing work in the OSS and ethics space, who is interested in a signal boost, please open an issue on [our repo](https://github.com/ContributorCovenant/hippocratic-license) or message @CoralineAda on Twitter and I will add them as a resource to this page.

 ## An Ethical License for Open Source Projects
 For too long, software developers have divorced themselves from the consequences of the code that we write.
 We have told ourselves that development is a pure and abstract pursuit, and have spent our careers writing programs with the goals of clarity, conciseness, readability, performance, and elegance.